 The Local Plan recognises that Faversham is a historic town with 40% of its urban area within a conservation area.
-The conservation of the historic environment is the primary planning aims.

 Policy ST 7 - The Faversham area and Kent Downs strategy - protects historic assets.

 Policy CP 8 - Conserving and enhancing the historic environment - seeks to ensure that development proposals will respond to heritage assets to sustain the historic environment, particularly: